craychee/craychee.github.io/source/_posts/2015-10-04-production-is-an-artifact.md

 build-scripts/
 drupal-root/
 ```
+Along with our Drupal root and instructions on how to enforce changes to the database with it, we defined the environment in which the project was meant to live.

 ####Problem: Testing Drupal took ages and provided little useful information.
 ####Solution: System testing.
-Now that we could finally be assured that we were working on a known-state (specifically, a production environment), we could start being proactive about predicting what how our code was going to behave there.
+Now that we could finally be assured that we were working on a known-state (specifically, a production environment), we could start being proactive about predicting how our code was going to behave there.
 Moreover, we could ensure that our code kept behaving as predicted throughout the development cycle.

 This meant testing Drupal.